Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Web Appendix C: Additional data analyses

 \subsection{Assessing the appropriateness of a spatial model}

-In Section 3.1 of the main manuscript, we argued that employing a CAR model (3.4) with a uniform prior (3.6) on the autocorrelation parameter $\rho$ allowed us to adaptively learn the degree of spatial autocorrelation between neighborhoods and model the implicit uncertainty in $\rho$.
-This makes it a potentially more appealing than simply employing a Bayesian mixed effects model with independent random effects (3.5) for the neighborhoods.
+Web Appendix Figure \ref{fig:rhodensity} plots the posterior densities for the autocorrelation parameter $\rho$ under our proposed CAR method for stillbirth (left panel) and preterm birth (right panel).
+These posteriors were constructed using the MCMC samples of $\rho$ obtained from the MCMC algorithm described in Web Appendix D. The posterior for $\rho$ can be used to assess the strength of spatial autocorrelation in the data.

+For stillbirth, the left panel of Web Appendix Figure \ref{fig:rhodensity} shows that the majority of the posterior probability for $\rho$ was between 0.2 and 0.6, with non-negligible probability greater than 0.8.
+This suggests that the unexplained variation for stillbirth was spatially autocorrelated and that some unmeasured, spatially correlated covariates might help to explain the variation in stillbirth.
+On the other hand, for preterm birth, the right panel of Web Appendix Figure \ref{fig:rhodensity} shows that most of the posterior probability for $\rho$ was between 0 and 0.2, but there was still some posterior probability on values greater than 0.2.
+This suggests that there was weaker -- but possibly still non-negligible -- autocorrelation in the unexplained variation for preterm birth than stillbirth.

-Figure 3 of the main manuscript suggested that there was moderate spatial autocorrelation for stillbirth and weak spatial autocorrelation for preterm birth.
-To further investigate the appropriateness of a CAR model for our data, we also compared the fit of our CAR model (3.4) to a Bayesian model with independent random effects (3.5) (i.e. $\rho$ fixed \textit{a priori} as $\rho=0$).
-We compared these two models on the real dataset (described in Section 2 of the main manuscript) using two separate Bayesian model selection criteria: the Deviance Information Criterion (DIC) \cite{Spiegelhalter2002} and the Watanabe-Akaike information criterion (WAIC) \cite{watanabe2010asymptotic}.
+To further investigate the appropriateness of a CAR model for our data, we also compared the fit of our CAR model to a Bayesian model with independent random effects (i.e. $\rho$ fixed \textit{a priori} as $\rho=0$ in the CAR model).
+We compared these two models on the Philadelphia data using two separate Bayesian model selection criteria: the Deviance Information Criterion (DIC) \cite{Spiegelhalter2002} and the Watanabe-Akaike information criterion (WAIC) \cite{watanabe2010asymptotic}.